Vacation Rentals & COVID-19

 - Allows sporting and entertainment events to occur in large venues for broadcast to the public, so long as the events occur in large venues and spectators are limited to the mass gathering limit of 10 people indoors and 25 people outdoors

-Paramount Destinations suggests having face coverings with you to wear when social distancing cannot be maintained, such as in grocery stores.
+Face coverings are mandatory in public when social distancing cannot be maintained, such as in grocery stores.

 As soon as Phase 3 begins, the above information will be updated.